Gentoo Reference Platform GRP

 Manual Network Configuration

-When the Installation CD boots, it tries to detect all your hardware devices and
+When the Installation CD boots, it tries to detect all your hardware

-majority of cases, it does a very good job.
+the vast majority of cases, it does a very good job.
 However, in some cases, it may not

 auto-load the kernel modules you need.

-If net-setup eth0 failed, then it is possible that
+If net-setup eth0 failed, then it is

-appropriate kernel modules manually.
+the appropriate kernel modules manually.

 To find out what kernel modules we provide for networking, use ls: